bruceravel/demeter/documentation/Athena/hephaestus.rst

 #.
 Element symbols must be first letter capitalized.

 #.
-White space is unimportant -- it will be removed from the string.
+White space is unimportant |nd| it will be removed from the string.
 So
    will dollar signs, underscores, and curly braces (in an attempt to handle TeX).
 Also a sequence like this: :quoted:`/sub 3/` will be converted to :quoted:`3` (in an attempt to handle INSPEC).